Red Hot Chili Peppers: 2011–2014: I'm with You

 Red Hot Chili Peppers recorded their tenth album, I'm with You, between September 2010 and March 2011.
 They decided against releasing another double album, reducing the album to 14 tracks.
 I'm with You was released in the US in August 2011.
 It topped the charts in 18 countries, and received mostly positive reviews.
 "The Adventures of Rain Dance Maggie", became the band's 12th number-one single.
 "Monarchy of Roses", "Look Around" and "Did I Let You Know" (released only in Brazil), and "Brendan's Death Song" were also released as singles.

 In July 2011, the Chili Peppers played three invitation-only warm-up shows in California, their first since 2007.
 They began a month-long promotional tour in August 2011, starting in Asia.
 The I'm with You World Tour ran from September 2011 until 2013.
 The North American leg, expected to begin in January 2012, was postponed to March due to a surgery Kiedis required for foot injuries he had sustained during the Stadium Arcadium tour.
-Following the I'm with You World Tour, the band set out on another small tour, including their first shows in Alaska, Paraguay, the Philippines and Puerto Rico.
+After the I'm with You World Tour, the band set out on another small tour, including their first shows in Alaska, Paraguay, the Philippines, and Puerto Rico.
 Recordings from the tours were released in 2012 on the free 2011 Live EP.

 The Chili Peppers were nominated for two MTV Europe Music Awards for Best Rock Band and Best Live Artist and nominated for Best Group at the 2012 People's Choice Awards I'm with You was also nominated for a 2012 Grammy Award for Best Rock Album.
 In April 2012, the Chili Peppers were inducted into the Rock and Roll Hall of Fame.
-May saw the release of the download-only Rock & Roll Hall of Fame Covers EP, comprising previously released studio and live covers of artists that had influenced the band.
+A month later Rock & Roll Hall of Fame Covers EP, was released for downloads only, consisting of previously released studio and live covers of artists which had influenced the band.
 From August 2012, the band began releasing a series of singles as the I'm with You Sessions, which were compiled on the I'm Beside You LP in November 2013 as a Record Store Day exclusive.

 In February 2014, the Chili Peppers joined Bruno Mars as performers at the Super Bowl XLVIII half-time show, watched by a record 115.3 million viewers.
 The performance was met with mixed reviews for its use of backing music; Flea responded that it was an NFL rule for bands to pre-record music due to time and technical issues, and that they had agreed because it was a once-in-a-lifetime opportunity.
-He said Kiedis's vocals were completely live and the band had recorded "Give it Away" during rehearsals.
+He said Kiedis' vocals were completely live and the band had recorded "Give it Away" during rehearsals.
 The band began another tour in May 2013, which ended in June 2014.
 2012-13 Live EP was released in July 2014 through their website as a free download.